 There are now five PR people for every working journalist.
-This may seem like a good thing for the PR business, as companies increasingly tell their stories through social media and branded content.
-But as evidence that sources of objective news are shrinking, it’s not a healthy sign for either industry.
+This may seem like a good thing for the PR business as companies increasingly tell their stories through social media and branded content.
+But as stark evidence that sources of objective news are shrinking, it’s not a healthy sign for either industry.

 But the news about news isn’t all bad.
-Although a partisan divide sharpens how we view the press, overall trust in the media has actually increased in the past year, according to the just-released Poynter Institute study.
+Although a partisan divide sharpens how we view the press, overall trust in journalism has actually increased in the past year, according to the just-released Poynter Institute study.
 A large majority of respondents (69 percent) believe that the media “tend to favor one side,” yet the same percentage believe that news organizations “keep political leaders from doing things that shouldn’t be done.”